Opening – Settlement and Kahalii

 Part 2

 The curators, whose proposals are selected for further review, will be invited to present their ideas and provide additional materials, such as exhibition catalogues, illustrative material or videos, as well as working on a realistic budget plan for the project.
-The budget plan for the exhibition, including its preparation, is expected to be in line with the museum’s financial plan, otherwise seeking special grants to fund the project.
+The budget plan for the exhibition, including its preparation, is expected to be in line with the museum’s financial plan, or else requiring special grants to fund the project.

 When reviewing the proposals, the following will be taken into special consideration: